evanx/mpush-redis/metrics.md

 await this.components.metrics.sum('timeout', interval, id);
 await this.components.metrics.histo('timeout', Math.min(1, interval/this.props.messageTimeout), id);
 ```
-where we count timeout durations exceeding the `messageTimeout` as having a `normalizedValue` of `1.`
+where we count timeout durations exceeding the `messageTimeout` as having the maximum `normalizedValue` of `1.`

 Let's check the timeout metrics:
 ```